 Earned amounts related to employee stock option plans.

-Payments by company under a program for stock options, purchase and award plans (including change in quoted market value).
+Payments by reporting entity under a program for stock options, purchase and award plans (including change in quoted market value).

-Refer to SSAP No. 12—Employee Stock Ownership Plans and SSAP No. 104R—Share-Based Payments for accounting guidance.
+Refer to SSAP No. 12—Employee Stock Ownership Plans and SSAP No. 104—Share-Based Payments for accounting guidance.

-Exclude: Premiums for life insurance on employees when the company is the beneficiary.
+Exclude: Premiums for life insurance on employees when the reporting entity is the beneficiary.

 Payments or appropriations to pension funds not irrevocably devoted to the payment of pensions or other employees; benefits (such payments or appropriations shall not appear among expenses).